nuitrcs/linking-vscode-to-llms-workshop/README.md

 # Optional steps (choose at least one)

 The following sections provide instructions on how to install and access different AI coding agents.
 You can install all of these and test for yourself which solution is best.
 You are also welcome to only install one (or just one at a time).
+Note that the Ollama step (Option B) is only for accessing AI models.
+If you install Ollama, you will also need to install a harness.

+## Option A: Claude Code

+The instructions here will install the Claude Code agent and plug it into VS Code.
+Claude Code contains both the harness and access to the Claude model.
+You can use Claude Code in a terminal or within VS Code.
+We will work in VS Code here with the Claude Code Extension.

-## Option A: Install Claude Code, if you have a Pro (or higher) account
+> **Note:** This option is likely only relevant if you have a Claude Pro (or higher) account.

 ### A.0 Windows Prerequisite: Git